azz/styled-css-grid/README.md

 * `height`: The [height] CSS property.
 Default is `"auto"`.
 * `flow`: The [grid-auto-flow] CSS property.
 Default is `"row"`.
 * `rows`: The [grid-template-rows] CSS property.
-When a number is passed it is a shorthand to specify the number of columns.
+When a number is passed it is a shorthand to specify the number of rows.
 Not provided by default.
 * `areas`: The [grid-template-areas] CSS property.
 Pass an array of strings, e.g. `["a a", "b c"]`.
 Not provided by default.
 * `justifyContent`: The [justify-content] CSS property.
 Not provided by default.
 * `alignContent`: The [align-content] CSS property.
 Not provided by default.